Hindi Tamil

 Bg.
 2.54 – Arjuna inquired: O Keshava!
 What are the behaviours of those whose mind and intelligence are thus fixed?

 Bg.
-2.55 – The Supreme Personality of Godhead said: One who has given up his desires, O Pärtha, altogether (for sense gratification) and whose mind finds satisfaction in the self alone, he is said to be in pure consciousness.
+2.55 – The Supreme Personality of Godhead said: Those who have given up their desires, O Pärtha, altogether (for sense gratification) and those whose mind finds satisfaction in the self alone, they are said to be in pure consciousness.

 Bg.
 2.56, 57 – As long as the conditioned living being possesses a material body he is sure to experience the dualities of material existence like happiness and distress, good and bad, success and failure, etc (because of his past activities).
 One who is not affected by such dualities, neither praising them nor hating them, is said to be fixed firmly in perfect knowledge.

 Bg.
-2.58 to 61 – As a tortoise withdraws its limbs within its shell, similarly one who withdraws his senses from its objects, is said to be fixed firmly in perfect consciousness.
+2.58 to 61 – As a tortoise withdraws its limbs within its shell, similarly those who withdraw their senses from its objects, are said to be fixed firmly in perfect consciousness.

 Bg.
 2.69 – What is considered to be the night for all the conditioned living beings is considered to be the time of awakening for a self-controlled, and what is considered to be the night for a self-controlled is considered to be the time of awakening for all the conditioned living beings.

 Bg.
-2.70 – As the ever-full steady-ocean does not get disturbed by the incessant flow of rivers, similarly one who does not get disturbed by the incessant flow of his desires (due to the reactions of his past activities), can alone attain peace; not who strives to satisfy them.
+2.70 – As the ever-full steady-ocean does not get disturbed by the incessant flow of rivers, similarly one who does not get disturbed by the incessant flow of his desires (which is due to the reactions of his past activities), can alone attain peace; not who strives to satisfy them.

 Bg.
 2.71, 72 – [After giving up his desires (for sense enjoyment)] One who lives without any sense of proprietorship and false ego – he alone can attain real peace.
 If one is thus situated (even at the time of death), he attains the kingdom of God.